WGLab/InterVar/docs/user-guide/manual.md

 1       1404001 1404001 G       T       comments: rs149123833, a SNP in 3' UTR of ATAD3C
 ```

-The input file type can be specified by option of  `--input_type`, there are three types:  AVinput(Annovar''sformat),VCF(VCF with single sample),VCF_m(VCF with multiple samples)
+The input file type can be specified by option of  `--input_type`, there are three types:  AVinput(Annovar's format),VCF(VCF with single sample),VCF_m(VCF with multiple samples)

 ## Run the Annotation on the  file `example/ex1.avinput`.
-Please be advice that for the first running, the InterVar will use the `perl ./annotate_variation.pl` to download the necessary ANNOVAR datasests,it will take some time.(If you also were ANNOVAR user before, you can specify the ANNOVAR's database_location by option `--database_locat`, you also can edit the config.ini, find the line `database_locat = humandb` and replace with your location  , InterVar will check if all database file exist in you provided location).From second  running of the InterVar, you  will not  download the same ANNOVAR's datasets again.
+Please be advice that for the first running, the InterVar will use the `perl ./annotate_variation.pl` to download the necessary ANNOVAR datasests,it will take some time.(If you also were ANNOVAR user before, you can specify the ANNOVAR's database_location by option `--database_locat`, you also can edit the config.ini, find the line `database_locat = humandb` and replace with your location  , InterVar will check if all database file exist in you provided location).From second running , InterVar will not  download the same ANNOVAR's datasets again.

 ```
 qli@sched1|:~/InterVar-master> python Intervar.py  -i example/ex1.avinput  -o example/myanno